OlfatSeid/Multi-Agent-with-AutoGen/README.md

 - Customize blog post format/tone

 --------------------------------------------------------
-# QA System with Validation Workflow
+#  Multi-Agent Question Answering with DeepSeek

 A question-answering system that routes queries between knowledge bases and web searches, with validation mechanisms.